-We are a biotechnology company focused primarily on the development of products to treat immune-mediated, inflammatory, orphan, and other diseases that are related to free aldehydes, a naturally occurring toxic chemical species.
-We discovered and are developing NS2, a novel product candidate that is designed to trap and allow for the disposal of free aldehydes, for the treatment of Sjögren-Larsson Syndrome (SLS), a rare disease caused by mutations in an enzyme that metabolizes fatty aldehydes, and acute anterior uveitis, an inflammatory eye disease.
-NS2 has been tested in a variety of in vitro and preclinical models, and has demonstrated efficacy in trapping free aldehydes, diminishing inflammation, reducing healing time, protecting key cellular constituents from aldehyde damage, and lowering the potential for scarring or fibrosis.
+We are a biotechnology company focused primarily on the development of products to treat inflammatory diseases and inborn errors of metabolism that are related to aldehydes, a naturally occurring toxic chemical species.
+We discovered and are developing NS2, a novel product candidate that is designed to trap aldehydes.
+NS2 has been tested in a variety of in vitro and preclinical models, and has demonstrated efficacy in trapping aldehydes, diminishing inflammation, reducing healing time, protecting key cellular constituents from aldehyde damage, and lowering the potential for scarring or fibrosis.
 NS2 has completed a variety of toxicity studies in animals and appears generally safe and well-tolerated.
-We are also in the early stages of developing aldehyde traps different from NS2 that have the potential to treat diseases other than those described above.

 We have evaluated NS2 in a Phase I clinical trial in 48 healthy volunteers where NS2 was observed to be safe and well tolerated when administered as an eye drop up to four times per day over seven days.
-In 2014, we plan to file Investigational New Drug (IND) applications to initiate a Phase II/III clinical trial in SLS and a Phase II trial in acute anterior uveitis.
-Data from all of these clinical trials are currently expected to be available in the second half of 2015.
+In December 2014, we filed two Investigational New Drug (IND) applications for Phase II clinical trials in Sjögren-Larsson Syndrome (SLS) and noninfectious anterior uveitis, which were initiated in March and April of 2015, respectively.
+In July 2015, we filed a Clinical Trial Authorization with Health Canada for a Phase II clinical trial of NS2 in allergic conjunctivitis, which was initiated in September 2015.
+We expect our Phase II clinical trial in SLS to be fully enrolled by the end of the first quarter of 2016, and our Phase II clinical trials of NS2 in noninfectious anterior uveitis and allergic conjunctivitis to complete enrollment in the second quarter of 2016.
+These timelines could be subject to an adjustment to slightly later time points if the recruitment rate is below our projected patient enrollment for the applicable trial.